-Structural-Kinetic Analysis of Local Wild-Type and Mutants of Thermophile GH43 Bifunctional β-D-Xylosidase/α-L-Rrabinofuranosidase
+Structural-Kinetic Analysis of Local Wild-Type and Mutants of Thermophile GH43 Bifunctional β-D-Xylosidase/α-L-Arabinofuranosidase

 Rahmat Eko Sanjaya1,2,4